jershonpaulisaac/Kings-Transit/README.md

-# 🚌 KEC Bus Portal – Kings Engineering College
+# 🚌 Kings Transit

-A complete web portal designed for managing Kings Engineering College's daily bus operations, including:
+A Smart Bus Attendance and Tracking System for Kings Engineering College, including:

 ## ✨ Features